 What should digital product creators do then?
 What is the perfect formula for pushing notifications to engage with the app rather than feeling annoyed or overwhelmed?
 Is there a different method such as a chatbot that provides a better solution?

-The two generations of chatbots
+The two generations of chatbots for B2B solutions

 Currently, two chatbot generations assist businesses in increasing the adoption of applications.
 Imagine you are in your Salesforce, and you need to look for product codes to declare a business opportunity.
 You can open the chatbot to see where this information is located—this small helper aids in showing you the necessary information.
 Software developers have already understood that first-gen chatbots are fundamental to facilitate the adoption process.
 But what if there was a way to intervene in the application?